 This cost allocation method multiplies the overhead rate for a specific department, source of funding, or project by a total direct cost base.

 This value is either your total direct costs (TDC) for the department, project, etc. or another value called Modified Total Direct Costs (MTDC), which is all direct costs minus budget items that don’t carry overhead.

-The MTDC base method is commonly used by schools and nonprofits who receive

-    funds from a federal agency or the federal government itself (and also by

-    those who receive funding from non-federal sources, albeit less commonly).
+The MTDC base method is commonly used by schools and nonprofits who receive funds from a federal agency or the federal government itself (and also by those who receive funding from non-federal sources, albeit less commonly).

-    As a result, those same companies have significant opportunity to capture

-    increased savings and build value through process optimization and a shift
+There is significant opportunity to increase savings and build value through process optimization, monitoring, and streamlining total spend—rather than prioritizing direct spend management alone.

-    in focus toward monitoring and streamlining their total spend, rather than

-    prioritizing direct spend management alone.